Cogitri/Tau/README.md

 # Set accordingly if you want to use a custom xi-core binary.
 This will use
 # whatever xi-core is in PATH and is the default if you don't set this env var.
+# Please make sure that you have xi-core installed, e.g. with `cargo install --path vendor/xi-editor/rust xi-core`.
+# Meson will do this for you.
 export TAU_XI_BINARY_PATH="xi-core"

 glib-compile-schemas data